KleistLab/GInPipe/README.md

 [![DOI](https://zenodo.org/badge/359502958.svg)](https://zenodo.org/badge/latestdoi/359502958)

 This pipeline infers the trajectory of an effective population size (or incidence) for a viral pandemic from a collection of time-stamped viral sequences.
 The pipeline has, so far been tested for SARS-CoV-2.
 In brief: Viral sequence data is placed into redundant temporal bins.
-For each bin, a parameter is inferred that correlates with the effective population size estimate (or incidence) of the infection.
-GInPipe then smoothes over all derived parameters and reconstructs continuous trajectory of the effective population size estimate (or incidence) [[1]](#1).
+For each bin, a parameter phi is inferred that correlates with the effective population size estimate (or incidence) of the infection.
+GInPipe then smoothes over all derived phi estimates and reconstructs a continuous trajectory of the effective population size estimate (or incidence) [[1]](#1).

   -   [System requirements](#system-requirements)
       -   [Operating systems](#operating-systems)